-Author and Food Travel Writer: Nathalie Segelborg, A Piece of My Pie
+Guest Blogger: Nathalie Segelborg, A Piece of My Pie

 Disclosure: Our site contains Affiliate Links.
-As an Amazon Associate we also earn from qualifying purchases.
-Clicking an Affiliate Link and purshasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
+Clicking an Affiliate Link and purshasing something we recommend, won't cost you anything extra.
 It will though give us a small comission which will help this site remaining a free resource for travellers to explore our world together.

 I started off in the east but after a while my love for the wilderness and the off beaten path lead me to a job on an Island outside of Perth, in Western Australia.
 There I got to know the friendly locals who opened my eyes for this beautiful part of Australia.